neelsomani/cuq/docs/step-2-mir-coq.md

 # Step 2 Coq Sanity Checks

-The week‑1 MIR semantics lives under `coq/`.
+The limited MIR semantics lives under `coq/`.
 Build it to exercise the smoke tests that emit `event_mir` traces.

 ## Build prerequisites